SensorsINI/physical-cartpole/README.md

 # physical-cartpole
 Work related to the Inverted Pendulum Hardware

-The Inverted Pendulum is powered by a ST32F103C8T6 microcontroller. `FactoryFirmwareImage.bin` contains the fimrware image as shipped by the factory.
+The Inverted Pendulum is powere d by a ST32F103C8T6 microcontroller. `FactoryFirmwareImage.bin` contains the fimrware image as shipped by the factory.
 It was pulled directly from the micro using a debugger.

 The new firmware built during the workshop enables the following features:
 * PD control of balance and position can be run on either the micro or on a PC.